fraziezr/Machine_Learning_Final_Project_Team_12/README.md

 The next thing we did was write a short python script to graph both the entire data set of the original paper and our entire data set.
 This was done so that we could visually see both the data that the program would be training on as well as the data that would be tested on.

-After we obtained and properly formatted the data set we proceeded to run the data set and...
+After we obtained and properly formatted the data set we proceeded to run the data set and compared the success rate and profit to the orignal implementation.
+We were able to surpass the 80% success rate and made a greater profit than the original results.

 ## Original